docker/docs/engine/getstarted/last_page.md

   storing images on Docker Hub.

-* **Platform-specific Getting-Started guides**: Installation, release notes, basic command-line examplees, and more for your specific platform:
+* **Platform-specific Getting-Started guides**: Installation, release notes, basic command-line examples, and more for your specific platform:

   - [Get started with Docker for Mac](/docker-for-mac/)
   - [Get started with Docker for Windows](/docker-for-windows/)